-Imagine you are sitting under a cabana, by the ocean, with a cold smoothie full of tropical flavors in your hand, complete with a little colorful umbrella.
+Imagine you're sitting under a cabana, by the ocean, with a cold smoothie full of tropical flavors in your hand, complete with a little colorful umbrella.
 The breeze is warm and the ocean waves can be heard in the background and you just got a massive brain freeze from chugging this delicious smoothie.
-Quick – put your tongue to the roof of your mouth!
+Quick - put your tongue to the roof of your mouth!

 Ok, now that the brain freeze is gone and you are home from this slice of paradise, you are thinking it would be awfully great to have a smoothie made with tropical fruits at home.
 That is where this smoothie comes in!
-With some frozen fruit, coconut milk, and the secret ingredient: white chocolate, you will feel like you are back on an island in the middle of the ocean.
+With some frozen fruit, coconut milk, and the secret ingredient: white chocolate, you'll feel like you are back on an island in the middle of the ocean.

 Need more recipes to keep you on Island time?
 Try one of these!